 Learn more about our faculty, alumni, curriculum, courses, and students.

-Cintia Ribeiro was awarded the prestigious 2014 Best UF/IFAS Doctoral Dissertation by IFAS (Institute of Food and Agricultural Sciences) at UF.
-Cintia worked in the Forest Genomics Laboratory with Dr. Matias Kirst.
-She graduated in 2014 and is now a renown Emerging Leader in Science with Monsanto.
+Cíntia Ribeiro was awarded the prestigious 2014 Best UF/IFAS Doctoral Dissertation by IFAS (Institute of Food and Agricultural Sciences) at UF.
+Cíntia worked in the Forest Genomics Laboratory with Dr. Matias Kirst and graduated in 2014.
+Dr. Ribeiro is now a renown Emerging Leader in Science with Monsanto.

 Elton Gonçalves, a summer 2015 graduate, is currently an associate research scientist with the Algal Research Consortium, New Mexico State University and the Los Alamos National Laboratory.
 Elton worked with Dr. Rathinasabapathi on converting algae to fuel.

 UF Research Foundation ProfessorsDr.
 Mark Settles and Dr. Wilfred Vermerris were named UF Research Foundation Professors for 2016-2019.
 The award recognizes a distinguished and strong research agenda that is is likely to lead to continuing distinction in their fields.
 The professorships are funded by UF's share of royalty and licensing income on UF-generated products.
 Congratulations on these distinguished accomplishments!
 Thirty-four faculty named UF Research Foundation Professors for 2016.

 UF/IFAS CALS Spotlight: Natasha Sng

 UF/IFAS College of Agricultural and Life Sciences PhD student Natasha Sng was born in Singapore and dreamed of going to space.
 She is following that dream through the Plant Molecular and Cellular Biology Program.Watch the Video